hulyak/react-tutorial/docs/doc4.md

     const response = await fetch(url);
     const result = await response.json();
     console.log(result);
-    // set the state for our results and extract the 'hits' data setRecipes(result.hits);
+    // set the state for our results and extract the 'hits' data from API response setRecipes(result.hits);
   };